houseofcommonslibrary/clhex/README.md

 ### Convert hexjson

-`convert_hexjson` converts a dataframe of codes, names, hexjson coordinates and other data to a hexjson string.
+`convert_hexjson` converts a dataframe of codes, names, hexjson coordinates, and other data to a hexjson string.
 The values in the first column are used as the key for each hex in the hexjson and therefore must be unique.
 The hexjson coordinates should be supplied in columns named `q` and `r`.

 ``` r
 data <- tibble::tibble(